There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 When you take in a lot of exciting work, your own work becomes more exciting.
 Not because you’re copying, but because you’re inspired by different approaches to your subject.

 Don’t suck up to build relationships — just be nice

 If your content crushes are decent human beings, they’re going to be a bit weirded out if you immediately head over to their site and start “squeeing all over your shoes,” to use Pace Smith’s fine phrase.

-People who make content share all of the insecurities, preoccupations, and problems any of us have.
+People who make content share all of the insecurities, preoccupations, and problems we all have.
 Good people don’t like to be treated like deities.

 So instead of making your content crushes into gods, geek out with them over your topic.

-The subjects we write about make dandy subjects for good conversations.
+The subjects we write about make dandy subjects for good conversations and relationship building.
 Talk about their post structure, the visual detail of those YouTube tutorials, or the epic over-the-topness of that last rant.

 When you talk about the work, it’s interesting.
-When you talk about the topic, it’s engaging.
+Talking about the topic is engaging.
 When you talk about how awesome and amazing and godlike the person is, it’s just awkward.